wshanks/lyz/README.md

 5. Open document in LyX.

 **NOTE for Firefox users:** Firefox treats `.xpi` files as Firefox add-ons and tries to install them.
-It is not possible to download the `.xpi` file with Firefox at this time.
+To download:
+1. Right click on link
+2. Select 'Save Link As'
+3. Select a folder to save in
+4. Click 'Save'
+5. The file will now download

-You must download it either with a different browser or with a command-line tool like `curl` or `wget`.
+You can also download it either with a different browser or with a command-line tool like `curl` or `wget`.

 Adding and inserting citations
 ------------------------------